kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### The Justice Defense Fund reach out

-- I receive an email from the [Justice Defense Fund](https://justicedefensefund.org/), an organization which is thank God going after the Big Porn crime scene, and the Internet's saturation with online sex crimes.
+- I receive an email from the [Justice Defense Fund](https://justicedefensefund.org/), an organization which is going after the Big Porn crime scene, and the Internet's saturation with online sex crimes.
 - Except, they probably reached out on request by the CIA.
 - They give me the details of two organizations that can help find evidence of the porn of unconsenting and sedated victims in the historic record.

 ![Justice Defense Fund](../../content/images/justice-defense-fund-recommendations.jpg)

-- I contact them - even though I know the law-enforcers around me have the whole collection already, they're keeping quiet and they're too busy bullying me.
+- I contact them - even though I know the *apparent* law-enforcers around me have the whole collection already, they're keeping quiet and they're too busy bullying me.

 #### Sunset Portal by NCVIC